Continued from PART I Kinabalu and Poring Hot Springs

 The next few days were going to be spent at the Rainforest Discovery Centre – a boon for wildlife photographers with its wide trails, towers and canopy walkways.
 The area is not huge but a few days there really gives a good opportunity to get to know the area and bird movements.
 There are longer trails but most of my time was spent in the main areas – the walkway, the loop round to the hornbill and broadbill towers (new) and the kingfisher and ridge trails.
 Different areas were better at different times of the day e.g. the Kingfisher trail was particularly productive around midday when a number of birds came down to the stream to drink and bath but was relatively quiet in the late afternoon.
 My morning always started off on the canopy walkway – a good place for bird activity and the first place to get the light.

-Great views of a family of Diard’s Trogons (male, juvenile and female – below) were the first highlight of the morning, but a good range of birds was seen.
+Great views of a family of Diard’s Trogons (male, juvenile and female) were the first highlight of the morning, but a good range of birds were seen.

 Black & Yellow Broadbill, Red Bearded Bee-eater, Black Magpie, Verditer Flycatcher, Black Winged Flycatcher, Green Imperial Pigeon, Greater Green Leafbird, Thick Billed Spiderhunter, Eurasian Sparrow, Jungle Myna, Red-Billed Malkoha, Bushy Crested Hornbill, Black Hornbill, White Bellied Woodpecker (nesting near the cafe), Long Tailed Parakeet, Jungle Crow, Grey Rumped Treeswift, Plaintive Cuckoo, Blue Throated Bee-eater, Eastern Crimson Sunbird, Ruby Throated Sunbird, Purple Throated Sunbird, Little Spiderhunter, Rufous Collared Kingfisher, Chestnut Winged Babbler, Grey and Buff Woodpecker, Black Naped Monarch, White Vented Myna and a Common sandpiper in the carpark!